fuzzylabs/MindGPT/docs/data-version-control.md

 Everything outlined above is parameterised as part of the data scraping and data preparation pipelines.
 To modify the filenames, or to avoid pushing to remote, edit the pipeline configuration .yaml files found in the various pipeline submodules.
-If the debug_mode parameter is set to true, the data will be versioned locally but not pushed.
+If the `debug_mode` parameter is set to `True`, the data will be versioned locally but not pushed.
 The automatic data versioning will also not allow you to push to the develop branch to avoid accidental polluting of a protected branch of the git tree.